School Bus Tender

 - assisting over 100,000 students safely to and from school every day

 - managing contracts for 78 transport providers for bus services, specialised transport, and ferry services.

 Open tender information

 The current daily bus and technology bus contracts expire on 31 December 2020.
 Under the Government Rules of Sourcing, the Ministry must go to open tender.

-In a series of workshops held in 2018 with current contracted suppliers and supply chain representatives, Ministry officials shared the tender time frames and discussed the high level vehicle specifications that could be considered during the next school bus tender.
+In a series of workshops held in late 2018 with current contracted suppliers and supply chain representatives, Ministry officials shared the tender time frames and discussed the high level vehicle specifications as they were framed at that time.

 Last reviewed: Has this been useful?
 Give us your feedback